Guyana Defence Force

 The Guyana Defence Force (GDF) is the military of Guyana, established in 1965.
 It has military bases across the nation.
 The Commander-in-Chief of the Defence Force is always the incumbent President of Guyana.
+The branches include the Army, Air Force, and Coast Guard.

+Although a small nation, Guyana's recent petro wealth has destabilized the region, re-igniting border disputes with Venezuela inherited from the colonial era.

 History

+The nation of Guyana became independent in the 1960s, before that defense was the responsibility of the United Kingdom.
+A modest defense force for small country, is back-dropped by alliances with major regional players including the United States, the United Kingdom, and Brazil.
+Guyanese forces participated in the multinational 1994 mission to Hati.

+Twentieth century

 The GDF was formed on 1 November 1965.
 Members of the new Defence Force were drawn from the British Guiana Volunteer Force (BGVF), Special Service Unit (SSU), British Guiana Police Force (BGPF) and civilians.
 Training assistance was provided by British instructors.

-In January 1969, the GDF faced their first test when the Rupununi Uprising, a bloody separatist movement in southern Guyana, attempted to annex the territory to Venezuela that was contained 3 days later with a balance of between 70 and 100 dead.

-In August 1969 the GDF launch a surprise attack code name Operation Climax to remove Suriname military personnel from the New River Triangle.
-The operation was executed with maximum precision and the Suriname ultimate decision was a hasty withdrawal.
-To date, this operation remains one of the most successful ventures of the Force.